In this article

 How it works:

-- Scheduled trigger every 4 hours
+- Scheduled trigger every few hours

 Workflow 4: Email Newsletter Automation